Optimal Triangulation of Saddle Surfaces: Saddle surfaces

 gives

 As in \eqref{eq:triangle-area}, the area of a symmetric triangle $(0,0)$, ($x_2,y_2)$, ($y_2,x_2)$ is $\tfrac12|(x_2+y_2)(x_2-y_2)|$.
-This evaluates to $\sqrt{5\eps+3\Delta z}\cdot\sqrt{\eps-\Delta z}$, and this is maximized for $\Delta z = -\eps/3$, yielding an area of $4/\sqrt3\cdot\eps$.
-The necessary condition $|\Delta z|\le\eps$ is fulfilled.
+This evaluates to $\sqrt{5\eps-3\Delta}\cdot\sqrt{\eps+\Delta} =\sqrt3\cdot \sqrt{5\eps/3-\Delta}\cdot\sqrt{\eps+\Delta}$, and this is maximized for $\Delta = \eps/3$, yielding an area of $4/\sqrt3\cdot\eps$.
+The necessary condition $|\Delta|\le\eps$ is fulfilled.
 By Lemma~\ref{area}, this establishes Theorem~\ref{main}.

-Figure~\ref{fig:optimal} shows six reflected copies of the optimal triangle surrounding the origin, together with the hyperbolas that were used to define the optimal interpolating triangulation.
-The optimal triangle turns out to be an \emph{equilateral} triangle of side length $\sqrt{8\eps/3}$, and it happens to touch the hyperbola $xy=2\eps$.
-We don't have an explanation for these phenomena.
+Figure~\ref{fig:optimal} shows six reflected copies of the optimal triangle surrounding the origin, together with the hyperbolas $xy=\pm2\eps$ that were used to define the optimal interpolating triangulation.
+The optimal triangle turns out to be an \emph{equilateral} triangle (of side length $\sqrt{8\eps/3}$), and it happens to touch the hyperbola $xy=2\eps$.
+We do not have an explanation for these phenomena.

-Pottmann, Krasauskas, Hamann, Joy, and Seibold~\cite{A07-pott-00} proposed to call the optimal triangles for the interpolating approximation of the function $xy$, as defined in Section~\ref{sec:interpolating}, the \emph{equilateral} triangles of pseudo-Euclidean geometry.
+\citet{A07-pott-00} proposed to call the optimal triangles for the interpolating approximation of the function $xy$, as defined in Section~\ref{sec:interpolating}, the \emph{equilateral} triangles of pseudo-Euclidean geometry.
 Maybe it would be more appropriate to reserve this name for the triangles of Figure~\ref{fig:optimal} and their pseudo-Euclidean transformations, in view of their remarkable properties.